clux/facemaulers/npcs/irae.md

 - from lich (some undead general?); Exhaustion, Frightened, Poisoned, Paralyzed
 - from fey ancestry: Charmed

+TODO: she probably still needs a damage reduction here...

 ## Magic Items
-TODO: she MIGHT drop some of these on death => scale them for players
-### Something else
-Something that gives her defensive caps..
+NB: These COULD drop.
+Don't overdo it.
+Although campaign end, so...

+### The Banshee's Spectral Veil
 Passive ability; Cast greater invisibily on self as bonus action Passive ability; Cast flight on self as bonus action Both concentrations can be maintained by item

-### Eye of the Spider
+### Eye of Vengeance
 Passive Truesight 60ft
+Lets the wielder automatically see what type of spell being cast (for counterspell purposes).
+Lets the wielder Twin spells (like sorceres's Twinned Spells metamagic) twice per day.
-Contains spells to be cast:
+Contains spells to be cast once per day:
-- Counterspell
 - Crown of Stars
 - Mindblank

-### Scythe of the Banshee
+### Scythe of the Revenancer
 +2 CHA/INT (ABOVE 20)
 +4d8 necrotic damage on hit
 Grants immunity to Stunned/Restrained conditions